nicksavill/DEB_development/Week_by_week.md

 3 parallel workshops to develop plans for each group finishing with short presesntation  of each group's plans
 Weekly quiz

-### Week 8: Multivariate analysis
+### Week 8: Multivariate analysis 3.
-Expanding using additional examples.
+Expanding using additional examples.  (distance metrics, kmeans and hiearchical clustering?)
 Recorded lecture on Multivariate analysis
 Workshop for project work
 Weekly quiz